amboxer21/gmail-brute-forcer/README.md

 gmail-brute-forcer
 ==================

+THIS DOES NOT WORK ANYMORE DUE TO GMAIL TIGHTENING SECURITY UP.

 A brute forcer for gmail only.
 Command line utility only.

 To use: argv0 = program name | argv1 = gmail user name | argv2 = password list